A peek at BigCommerce Holdings Inc. (BIGC): Who has invested in It?

 BigCommerce Holdings Inc. (BIGC) Insider Activity

-A total of 127 insider transactions have happened at BigCommerce Holdings Inc. (BIGC) in the last six months, with sales accounting for 103 and purchases happening 24 times.
-The most recent transaction is an insider sale by Mengoli Jeff, the company’s Chief Legal Officer/Secretary.
-SEC filings show that Mengoli Jeff sold 23,790 shares of the company’s common stock on Mar 15 at a price of $60.26 per share for a total of $1.43 million.
-Following the sale, the insider now owns 84734.0 shares.
+A total of 139 insider transactions have happened at BigCommerce Holdings Inc. (BIGC) in the last six months, with sales accounting for 115 and purchases happening 24 times.
+The most recent transaction is an insider sale by Richards Jeffrey Gordon, the company’s Director.
+SEC filings show that Richards Jeffrey Gordon sold 76,818 shares of the company’s common stock on Mar 15 at a price of $60.48 per share for a total of $4.65 million.
+Following the sale, the insider now owns 91883.0 shares.

-BigCommerce Holdings Inc. disclosed in a document filed with the SEC on Mar 15 that Duvall Jimmy (Chief Product Officer) sold a total of 87,410 shares of the company’s common stock.
-The trade occurred on Mar 15 and was made at $60.30 per share for $5.27 million.
-Following the transaction, the insider now directly holds 81624.0 shares of the BIGC stock.
+BigCommerce Holdings Inc. disclosed in a document filed with the SEC on Mar 15 that Mengoli Jeff (Chief Legal Officer/Secretary) sold a total of 23,790 shares of the company’s common stock.
+The trade occurred on Mar 15 and was made at $60.26 per share for $1.43 million.
+Following the transaction, the insider now directly holds 84734.0 shares of the BIGC stock.

-Still, SEC filings show that on Mar 15, Vaillancourt Paul (Chief Sales Officer) disposed off 2,083 shares at an average price of $60.32 for $0.13 million.
-The insider now directly holds 237,777 shares of BigCommerce Holdings Inc. (BIGC).
+Still, SEC filings show that on Mar 15, Duvall Jimmy (Chief Product Officer) disposed off 87,410 shares at an average price of $60.30 for $5.27 million.
+The insider now directly holds 81,624 shares of BigCommerce Holdings Inc. (BIGC).